hvignolo87/analytics_engineer_assignment/README.md

 Then, please open the `queries.sql` and `view.sql` files and run queries in DBeaver to verify the results.

-If you don't have DBeaver, you can run the queries from PostgreSQL's terminal with [psql](https://www.postgresql.org/docs/14/app-psql.html).
+If you don't have DBeaver, you can run your queries from PostgreSQL's terminal with [psql](https://www.postgresql.org/docs/14/app-psql.html).
 To do this, please run:

 ```bash
 make execute-sql
 ```

-Then you can run the queries from the terminal.
+Then you can run them from the terminal.

 ## Creating the data model